 In addition, the rates, terms and conditions of some of the transportation services we provide on our Pelico pipeline system and the EasTrans Limited Partnership (EasTrans) pipeline system owned by East Texas, are subject to FERC regulation under Section 311 of the NGPA.
 Under Section 311, rates charged for transportation must be fair and equitable, and amounts collected in excess of fair and equitable rates are subject to refund with interest.
 The Pelico system is currently charging rates for its Section 311 transportation services that were deemed fair and equitable under a rate settlement with FERC.
-The EasTrans system is currently charging rates for its Section 311 transportation services that were deemed fair and equitable under an order approved by the Railroad Commission of Texas.
+The EasTrans system is currently charging rates for its Section 311 rates case with the FERC.
+The settlement in the rate case, which was approved by the Railroad Commission of Texas.
 In December 2006, the Pelico system filed a new Section 311 rate case with the FERC.
 The settlement in the rate case, which was approved on April 25, 2007, provided for an increase in the maximum transportation rate that the Pelico system can charge, to \$0.2322 per MMBtu from \$0.1965 per MMBtu, effective December 1, 2006.
 There were no other changes to the Pelico system's terms and conditions of service.
 The Black Lake pipeline system is an interstate transporter of NGLs and is subject to FERC jurisdiction under the Interstate Commerce Act and the Elkins Act.

 Other state and local regulations also affect our business.
 Our non-proprietary gathering lines are subject to ratable take and common purchaser statutes in Louisiana.
 Ratable take statutes generally require gatherers to take, without undue discrimination, oil or natural gas production that may be tendered to the gatherer for handling.
 Similarly, common purchaser statutes generally require gatherers to purchase without undue discrimination as to source of supply or producer.
 These statutes restrict our right as an owner of gathering facilities to decide with whom we contract to purchase or transport oil or natural gas.
 Federal law leaves any economic regulation of natural gas gathering to the states.
-The states in which we operate have adopted complaint-based regulation of oil and natural gas gathering activities, which allows oil and natural gas producers and shippers to file complaints with state regulators in an effort to resolve grievances relating to oil and natural gas gathering access and rate discrimination.
-Other state regulations may not directly regulate our business, but may nonetheless affect the availability of natural gas for purchase, processing and sale, including state regulation of production rates and maximum daily production allowable from gas wells.
-While our proprietary gathering lines currently are subject to limited state regulation, there is a risk that state laws will be changed, which may give producers a stronger basis to challenge proprietary status of a line, or the rates, terms and conditions of a gathering line providing transportation service.
+The states in which we operate have adopted complaint-based regulation of oil and natural gas gathering access and rate discrimination.
+Other state regulations may not directly regulate our business, but may nonetheless affect the availability of natural gas for purchase, processing and sale, including state regulation rates and maximum daily production allowable from gas wells.
+While our proprietary gathering lines currently are subject to limited state regulation, there is a risk that state laws will be changed, which may give producers a stronger basis to challenge proprietary status of a line, or the rates, terms and conditions of a gathering transportation service.